 Winner: Tassimo T20

 Durability — You can’t just buy a coffee maker for now, but you have to find an appliance that you know will last for years to come.
-Pod coffee makers tend to break down after a few years–something to be aware of while shopping.
+Pod coffee makers have a tendency to break down after a few years–something to be aware of while shopping.

 Both machines have similar lifespans–between 1 and 3 years.
 One user reported that they have had the Tassimo T20 for up to 10 years, but that is definitely the exception to the norm.
 However, the fact that the coffee pod maker can last for so many years gives Tassimo the edge in terms of durability.